WeblateOrg/weblate/docs/devel/translations.rst

 .. image:: /images/variants-settings.png

 In case the :guilabel:`Key` matches the expression, the matching part is removed to generate root key of the variant.
-All strings with same root key are then part of single variants group, including the translation exactly matching the root key and not matching the expression.
+Then all the strings with the same root key become part of a single variant group, also including the string with the key exactly matching the root key.

 The following table lists some usage examples: